jettracker-org/.github/profile/README.md

 ## Hi there 👋

-Welcome to the JetTracker organization on GitHub, an open-source-orientated flight and C02 emission tracking organization✈️.
-By making CO2 emission data publicly available, we hope to make it easier for the general public to hold big polluters accountable and, in doing so, fight climate change🌍.
+Welcome to the JetTracker organization on GitHub, an open-source-orientated flight and C02 emission tracking organization ✈️.
+By making CO2 emission data publicly available, we hope to make it easier for the general public to hold big polluters accountable and, in doing so, fight climate change 🌍.

-- :person_fencing: We are dedicated to fighting climate change via OS.
+- 🤺 We are dedicated to fighting climate change via OS.
 Therefore, most of our code is publicly available under an MIT license.
 - 🙋‍♀️ We are a community-based project that is open to all people, ideas and contributions.
 - 🌍 We love to connect and collaborate with journalists, developers and other organizations fighting climate change.